Chocolate Mousse: Simple Dessert Recipes for Children

 – 1 tablespoon oil

-1. **Rinse the Poha**: Start by rinsing the poha in water.
-Drain and allow it to rest for about 10 minutes to become tender.
+1. **Rinse the Poha**: Begin by washing the poha in water.
+Drain and set it aside for around 10 minutes to allow it to soften.

-2. **Tempering**: In a frying pan, heat the oil over medium heat.
+2. **Prepare the Tempering**: Heat oil in a pan over medium heat.
 Add mustard seeds and cumin seeds.
-When they begin to splutter, include the chopped green chilies and sauté for a minute.
+When they begin to splutter, incorporate the chopped green chilies and sauté for a minute.

-3. **Add Spices**: Incorporate the turmeric powder and stir thoroughly.
+3. **Add Spices**: Combine in the turmeric powder and mix thoroughly.

 Read More

-Yellow Moong Dal Ladoo: A Healthy Indian Dessert Crafted from Split Yellow Legumes
+Yellow Moong Dal Ladoo: A Wholesome Indian Dessert Delight

-### Moong Dal Ladoo: An Exquisite Indian Confection for Diwali
+### Moong Dal Ladoo: A Delectable Sweet from India for Diwali

 #### What is Moong Dal Ladoo?